deepaksood619/deepaksood619.github.io/docs/psychology/intelligence.md

 ## 8 Types of Intelligence

-1. **Linguistic**
+### 1. Linguistic

 Sensitivity to the meaning, sound, rhythms, inflections & meter of words.

 Generally observed in poets, journalists, writers, orators, translators

-2. **Logical mathematical**
+### 2. Logical mathematical

 The ability to analyse problems logically, discern logical or numerical patterns, carry out mathematical operations & perform scientific investigations.

 Generally observed in scientists, mathematicians, accountants, engineers.

-3. **Musical**
+### 3. Musical

 Sensitivity to understand & appreciate rhythm, pitch, meter, tone, melody and timbre.
 This may also include the ability to sing and/or play musical intruments.

 Generally observed in musicians, vocalists, DJ, composers.

-4. **Interpersonal**
+### 4. Interpersonal

 The capacity to detect & respond appropriately to the moods, motivations & desires of others see from others' perspectives, empathise, & co-operate.

 Generally observed in political leaders, salespersons, counsellors.

-5. **Intrapersonal**
+### 5. Intrapersonal

 The intelligence to understand oneself

 ...in pre-history.. people did what their parents & grandparents did..
 But nodwadays.. in developed societies, people live their own lives, switch careers..
 And if you don't have a good understanding of yourself, you're in big trouble.

-6. **Spatial**
+### 6. Spatial

 Capacity to think in images and pictures, to visualize accurately and abstractly & in multiple dimensions.

 Generally observed in chess players, surgeons, pilots, sculptors

-7. **Bodly kinesthetic**
+### 7. Bodly kinesthetic

 The intelligence to use your body in a way that demostrate physical & athletic prowess.

 Generally observed in athletes, dancers & craftsmen

-8. **Naturalist**
+### 8. Naturalist

 The capacity to make important relevant distinctions in the world of nature, such as "between one plant & another, between one animal & another", etc.

 It's the intelligence of Charles Darwin...
 We're all using our naturalist intelligence even if we never walk out into the woods or into the Savannah...

 ## Five minds for the future